polyfractal/Turbine/README.md

 ![](turbine1.png)

 Turbine averages around 250ns per message, while channels average around 16,000ns (16 microseconds).
 Because log-log plots are sometimes hard to interpret, here is a log-linear plot.
-The x-axis is still logarithmic, but the latency on the y-axis is linear:
+The x-axis is still logarithmic, but the frequency on the y-axis is linear:

 ![](turbine2.png)